Yiddish Philharmonic Chorus: History

 In the 1930s, the choir under Schaefer continued to have a strong Communist and pro-Soviet orientation.
-(This occasionally caused disagreements, as in 1929 when a group of members left to form a new nonpartisan choir, the Jewish Culture Society Chorus.)
-The choir, accompanied by fifty members of the Manhattan Symphony Orchestra, performed a "revolutionary oratorio" by Schaefer at Carnegie Hall in 1930 entitled October which incorporated poems selected by Nathaniel Buchwald from the works of Itzik Feffer, Leib Kvitko, Peretz Markish, Morris Rosenfeld, and others.
-In 1932 Schaefer traveled to Kharkiv at the invitation of Feffer, where he premiered October, and in 1933 went to Moscow to represent the choir at the International Congress of Proletarian Musicians.
-There was even the suggestion of a Soviet tour by his New York choir, although it never happened in the end.
-Upon his return to New York in May 1933 the choir gave another concert at Carnegie Hall.
-In their 1935 annual concert they once again presented October, while in 1936 they reprised Tsvey brider.
+This occasionally caused disagreements, as in 1929 when a group of members left to form a new nonpartisan choir, the Jewish Culture Society Chorus.
+In 1930 the Freiheit chorus, accompanied by fifty members of the Manhattan Symphony Orchestra, performed Schaefer's revolutionary oratorio October at Carnegie Hall.
+It incorporated poems selected by Nathaniel Buchwald from the works of Soviet poets Itzik Feffer, Leib Kvitko, and Peretz Markish, as well as pre-Soviet poets such as Morris Rosenfeld.
+In 1932 Feffer invited Schaefer to Kharkiv, where he premiered October.
+In 1933 he went to Moscow to represent the choir at the International Congress of Proletarian Musicians.
+There was even the suggestion of a Soviet tour by his New York chorus, although that did not materialize.
+Upon Schaefer's return to New York in May 1933, the choir gave another concert at Carnegie Hall.
+They once again presented October at their 1935 annual concert, while they reprised Tsvey brider the following year.

 Cover of the Freiheit Gezang Farein's 13th anniversary booklet, 1936.

-Schaefer sought to keep the music of the choir at a high artistic level without making it inaccessible for working class listeners.
-Education and outreach was also an important element of the choir's work.
-For most of the 1930s, the conductors of the choir (Schaefer and later Helfman) published annual booklets containing arrangements for voice and choir.
-The network of affiliated choirs around the United States continued to do well, with a 1936 article estimating it had forty choirs around the country with roughly 4000 members, of which 500 singers were located in New York.
+Education and outreach were important elements of the chorus's work, so Schaefer sought to keep the music at a sophisticated artistic level without making it sound inaccessible to working-class listeners.
+For most of the 1930s, the conductors of the choir (Schaefer and later Helfman) published annual booklets containing choral arrangements.
+The network of affiliates around the United States continued to do well.
+A 1936 article estimated that the FGF network had forty choirs around the country with roughly 4000 members, of which 500 singers were located in New York.